kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 > Copyright (c) \<year\> \<copyright holders\>

-Until 1976, United States copyright law required specific actions, called "formalities", to secure copyright in creative works.
+Until the 1976 Copyright Act, United States copyright law required specific actions, called "formalities", to secure copyright in creative works.
 If you didn't follow those formalities, your rights to sue others for unauthorized use of your work was limited, often completely lost.
 One of those formalities was "notice":  Putting marks on your work and otherwise making it known to the market that you were claiming copyright.
 The &copy; is a standard symbol for marking copyrighted works, to give notice of copyright.
 The ASCII character set doesn't have the &copy; symbol, but `Copyright (c)` gets the same point across.

 The 1976 Copyright Act, which "implemented" many requirements of the international Berne Convention, eliminated formalities